So, you’re moving ahead with a new ERP implementation. At the same time, you want to get your e-commerce project set up as soon as possible.

 Downsides of going live with your ERP and e-commerce at the same time

 Customizations of the ERP which were not captured in the initial requirements assessment can affect the way in which the e-commerce solution is built.
-If this is not captured early enough in the project stage, it might delay the process of the e-commerce implementation. - Chance of e-commerce data loss
+If this is not captured early enough in the project stage, it might delay the process of the e-commerce implementation.

 When the ERP data is refreshed without a back-up, this can result in losing data.
-A simple way to overcome this to ensure the right safety nets and data back-up and storage procedures are in place so that no important data gets lost in the process. - Shifts in priorities and a change of focus
+A simple way to overcome this to ensure the right safety nets and data backup and storage procedures are in place so that no important data gets lost in the process.

 As the length of an ERP implementation can take anywhere from a few months to a few years depending on your business complexity, priorities can shift during this time.
 It can therefore become unclear which project to focus on.
 Multiple stakeholders working on different projects within the same ERP environment can cause conflicts.